krister-dahl/integrate-wallpaper/README.md

 I am planning to keep this repo updated for every new release of the ML4W dotfiles, or as long its not implemented in the dotfiles by Stephan.

-Hope you like it, and please read through the scripts so you are aware of what changes the script does.
+Hope you like it, and please read through the scripts so you are aware of what changes the scripts does.